ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoncontexthelper.md

 </td><td>

-Applies  to the [IJsonContext](./ts-json.ijsoncontext.md) associated with this helper.
+Applies static `JsonContextHelper.mergeContext` to the [IJsonContext](./ts-json.ijsoncontext.md) associated with this helper.

 </td></tr>